ktmrmshk/Dresp/README.md

 ## Set-up Favorite Response Headers w/ Requrst Header

-Also, response header setting up can be done by `Set-Response-Header` header with json formatted data, like:
+Also, setting up response header can be done by `Set-Response-Header` request header with json formatted data, like:

 * `Set-Response-Header: {"abc":123, "Edge-Control":"no-store"}`